Free investment calculators — no signup required

 Multiple Purchases (More Than Two Lots)

 The formula does not change — you just sum every lot.
-Here is a four-purchase example:
+Here is how to calculate average cost basis for multiple stock purchases with a four-lot example:

 PurchaseSharesPriceAmount